The Intent Gap

 Category theory is a tool for learning.
 It’s a way to structure thought; one which is both general enough to allow us to reason about anything, but also one precise enough to prevent us from getting lost in meaning.

-The ability to learn – intelligence – has often carried a mythical quality.
-Throughout millenia, it resisted precise formalisation alongside related concepts like consciousness, autopoiesis, and life.
+This ability to structure thought and to learn – intelligence – has often carried a mythical quality.
+Throughout millennia, it resisted precise formalisation alongside related concepts like consciousness, autopoiesis, and life.
 This was largely because the tools for formal specification were inadequate.
 But with the advent of 21st century mathematics, I believe we have the right abstractions.

 At least, to ask the right questions.